samihammoud/PlantAutomation/README.md

 newWaterAmount = (((temperature - baseline_temp) / threshold_temp) * threshold_bonus )

-Baseline Temp of a Zone: When no water bonus buffs need to be applied Threshold Temp: The temperature change per threshold bonus (Every 10 degrees above baseline, bonus is applied) In this case, would be 70
-Threshold Bonus: The amount of water added per Threshold Temp change (Every _ above baseline, 5L water is added)
+Baseline Temp of a Zone: When no water bonus buffs need to be applied Threshold Temp: The temperature change per threshold bonus (Every 10 degrees above baseline, bonus is applied) Threshold Bonus: The amount of water added per Threshold Temp change (Every _ above baseline, 5L water is added)